Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Experimental set-up

 \subsection{Evaluation datasets}

-\eugenio{We use two different datasets for the evaluation of the FL-IOWA-DQ model.
-Since the FL-IOWA-DQ model needs a validation set for dynamically discarding adversarial clients, we create it from the training subsets of the two datasets, which follows the same distribution of the training subsets and has the same size than the test subsets.
-The two datasets used in the evaluation are described as what follows:}
+Since the \nrb{DDaBA} needs a validation set for dynamically discarding adversarial clients, we create it from the test subsets of the \nrb{three} datasets, by assigning 20\% of the sample in the test dataset to the validation set.
+The \nrb{three} datasets used in the evaluation are described as what follows:

-\begin{enumerate} \item The EMNIST (Extended Modified NIST) dataset, which was presented in 2017 in \cite{emnist} as an extension of the MNIST dataset \cite{lecun98}.
+\begin{enumerate} \item The Fed-EMNIST (Federated Extended Modified NIST) dataset, which was presented in 2017 in \cite{emnist} as an extension of the MNIST dataset \cite{lecun98}.
 The EMNIST Digits class contains a balanced subset of the digits dataset containing 28,000 samples of each digit.
 The dataset consists of 280,000 samples, which 240,000 are training samples and 40,000 test samples.
+We use its federated version by identifying each client with an original writer.

 \item The Fashion MNIST \cite{DBLP:journals/corr/abs-1708-07747} aims to be a more challenging replacement for the original MNSIT dataset.
 It contains a balanced subset of the 10 different classes containing 7,000 samples of each class.
-Hence, the dataset consists of 70,000 samples, which 60,000 are training samples and 10,000 test samples. \end{enumerate}
+Hence, the dataset consists of 70,000 samples, which 60,000 are training samples and 10,000 test samples.
+We set the number of clients to 500.

+\item \nrb{The CIFAR-10 dataset is a labeled subset of the 80 million tiny images dataset \cite{4531741}.
+It consists of 60000 32x32 color images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images, which correspond to 1000 images of each class.
+We set the number of clients to 100.}